-- The change in the fair value of a financial liability which is designated upon initial recognition at fair value through profit or loss, attributable to changes in credit risk of the liability, will be recorded directly to other comprehensive income unless it creates or increases accounting mismatch. - When the financial liability is repaid or extinguished, amounts recorded to other comprehensive income will not be classified to profit or loss - All derivatives, whether assets or liabilities, will be measured at fair value through profit or loss, including derivative financial instruments constituting a liability connected to an unquoted equity instrument the fair value of which cannot be measured reliably.
+- The change in the fair value of a financial liability which is designated upon initial recognition at fair value through the statements of income, attributable to changes in credit risk of the liability, will be recorded directly to other comprehensive income unless it creates or increases accounting mismatch. - When the financial liability is repaid or extinguished, amounts recorded to other comprehensive income will not be classified to income statement. - All derivatives, whether assets or liabilities, will be measured at fair value through income statement, including a derivative financial instrument constituting a liability connected to an unquoted equity instrument the fair value of which cannot be measured reliably.